On the large-scale geometry of graph braid groups via cubical structures: Preliminaries

 \begin{lemma}[\cite{Oh22}, Lemma~2.12] Let \(K=\grafd_1\itimes\grafd_2\) and \(K'=\grafd_1'\itimes\grafd_2'\) be standard product subcomplexes of \(Y\) (or of \(\bar Y\)).
 Then \(K\subset K'\) if and only if \(\grafd_1\subset \grafd'_1\) and \(\grafd_2\subset \grafd'_2\), or \(\grafd_1\subset \grafd'_2\) and \(\grafd_2\subset \grafd'_1\). \end{lemma}

-\subsection{(Reduced) Intersection complexes}
+\subsubsection{(Reduced) Intersection complexes}

-We associate to a compact weakly special square complex \(Y\), or to its universal cover \(\bar Y\), a (possibly disconnected) labeled triangular complex called the \emph{intersection complex}, which encode, in combinatorial form, the intersection patterns of maximal product subcomplexes.
+To \(Y\) (or its universal cover \(\bar Y\)), we associate a (possibly disconnected) labeled triangular complex, called the \emph{intersection complex}, which encodes the intersection patterns of maximal product subcomplexes.
 This construction was introduced by Fernandes~\cite{Fer12} and later generalized in~\cite{Oh22}.